ArbitrumFoundation/governance/docs/security-council-mgmt.md

 The Security Council can remove a member prior to the end of their term, if 9 of 12 members agree.
 The non-emergency council has the right to call `removeMember` on the `SecurityCouncilManager`.

-The Security Council can also add a member if there are less than 12 members currently on the council.
+The Security Council can add a member if there are less than 12 members currently on the council.
 The non-emergency council has the right to call `addMember` on the `SecurityCouncilManager`.

+The Security Council can replace members or rotate keys at any time.
+The non-emergency council has the right to call `replaceMember` and `rotateMember` on the `SecurityCouncilManager`.
+These 2 functions are functionally identical, although they imply different intent/purpose

 ### Overall diagram
 Below is a diagram showing the interaction between the different components described above: